MGEisa96/MoviesApp/README.md

    git clone https://github.com/yourusername/MovieApp.git
    cd MovieApp

-# using npm
+- using npm:

   npm install

-# OR using Yarn
+- OR using Yarn:

    yarn

 2. **Run App**

 # Android

-# using npm
+- using npm:

   npm run android

-# OR using Yarn
+- OR using Yarn:

   yarn android

 # Ios

-# using npm
+- using npm:

   npm run ios

-# OR using Yarn
+- OR using Yarn:

   yarn ios